mreinstein/collide-and-slide-2d/README.md

 const ellipsoidRadius = [ 5, 10 ]         // the width and height radius of the ellipsoid
 const moveVel = vec2.fromValues(10, 0)    // the horizontal movement velocity is 10 right
 const gravityVel = vec2.fromValues(0, 6)  // the vertical (gravity) velocity is 6 down
-const contact = contact()                 // where the collision info is stored
+const tmpContact = contact()                 // where the collision info is stored

 // returns a boolean indicating if any collision happend or not const collided = collideAndSlide(